tuannv-github/temperature_controller/Readme.md

 # Simple temperature PID control project
-This is a project for Application Electronic cource at my university.
+This is a project for Application Electronic course at my university.
 The purpose of this project is to control temperature of a small heating block with a 12V/40W heater and 100k NTC thermistor.
 These components are used in a 3D printer at my laboratory.

 # Usage
 ## Hardware